servicemax-aus/wireguard-profiles-public/README.md

 `ALLOWED_IPS="192.168.10.1/32,192.168.220.1/32,192.168.20.11/32"`
 `DNS_SERVER="192.168.0.1"`

-Note- you aren't adding the Wireguard clients IP because the script extracts it from the .conf file and does it for you...
+Note- you aren't adding the `Wireguard Client IP` because the script extracts it from the .conf file and does it for you...

 Name this file after the company (lowercase), matching the suffix of the .conf file.
 Example:
-Unifi exported a `.conf` file for 'John Doe' from Pepsi, the file would be called - `Pepsi-John_Doe.conf`
+Unifi exported a `.conf` file for 'John Doe' from Pepsi, the file would be called -

+`Pepsi-John_Doe.conf`

 And the corresponding .env file should be named: